nord-e/nord-e.github.io/README.md

-* Turn insights into revenue. \
+* **Turn insights into revenue.** \
-** I’ve used behavioral data to remove purchase barriers—helping increase monthly revenue by 10X.
+  I’ve used behavioral data to remove purchase barriers that helped increase monthly revenue by 10X.

-* **Save money through smarter processes. \
+* **Save money through smarter processes.** \
-** By identifying issues earlier and aligning support priorities, I’ve helped save over $500K annually. \
+  By identifying issues earlier and aligning support priorities, I’ve helped save over $500K annually.

-* **Translate goals into action. \
+* **Translate goals into action.** \
-** I connect strategy to execution, aligning Product, Support, and Engineering to build solutions that work. \
+  I connect strategy to execution, aligning Product, Support, and Engineering to build solutions that work.